OCamlPro/memthol/docs/string_like_filters.md

 ## String Filters

-A string filter can have two shapes: an actual *string value* or a *regex*.
+A string filter can have three shapes: an actual *string value*, a *regex*, or a *match anything* / *wildcard* filter represented by the string `"..."`.
+This wildcard filter is discussed in [its own section] below.
 A string value is simply given as a value.
 To match precisely the string `"my label"`, one only needs to write `my label`.
 So, a filter that matches the list of label `[ "label 1", "label 2" ]` will be written